-Moisture_%In = 23%, a deemed value representing average % moisture in grain arriving at grain dryer facility
+Moisture%In = 23%, a deemed value representing average % moisture in grain arriving at grain dryer facility

-Moisture_%Out = 15%, a deemed value representing average % moisture in grain after being dried at grain dryer facility
+Moisture%Out = 15%, a deemed value representing average % moisture in grain after being dried at grain dryer facility

-Grain_Lb_Moisture_/_Bushel = Lookup value from following table, Lb Moisture per Bushel per 1% of moisture content reduction.
+GrainLb = Standard weight of a bushel of grain in lbs per bushel.
+Lookup value from following table.